 We are really excited to have our own place again.
 It’s very easy to see how the future might look for our summers with Alison’s mom.
 And at this point living within an easy drive of mom and other family members just makes sense to us.
-If we’re lucky we’ll get all of our nieces and nephews, and our siblings, to come visit us in Flagstaff.
+If we’re lucky we’ll get all of our nieces and nephews to come visit us!

 We Did Our Research!

 I built a housing research spreadsheet in July starting with a few different cities in Washington State that we had been talking about.
 Then, along with input from our future housemate, we added other cities in Oregon, California, Nevada, Arizona, New Mexico, Texas, North Carolina, and New Hampshire.
 The main factors we were all focused on learning about for each place were politics, weather, cost of living, real estate prices, and income/social security taxes.

 In the end Arizona won out for lots of reasons, especially when we added in proximity to family.
 But we also wanted many more days of sunshine compared to the area in Washington State we were previously considering.
 Arizona also has below average tax rates on retirement income and property, which we love!
 Most of our income will fall in Arizona’s lowest tax bracket at 2.59%.
 And Social Security is not taxed at all in Arizona.
 Admittedly, we would have paid no income taxes if we had stayed in Washington State, but at the same time we will be paying much lower property taxes in Arizona.
 Our county, which collects an average of 0.5% of a property’s assessed fair market value as property tax.
 That sounds fabulous to us.